antonialoytorrens/cdoc/README.md

 };

 //! @function clear_buffer
 //!
-Zero out the contents of this buffer and set's
+Zero out the contents of this buffer and set its length to zero.
 //! @return
 //!
 The previous length of the buffer. static inline uint8_t